Relativistic mass and modern physics: Abstract

 \section{Abstract}

-At first sight, arguments for and against of the relativistic mass notion look like a notorious intra-Lilliputian quarrel between Big-Endians (those who broke their eggs at the larger end) and Little-Endians.
-However, at closer inspection we discover that the relativistic mass notion hinders understanding of the spirit of modern physics to a much greater extent than it seems.
+At first sight, arguments for and against the notion of relativistic mass look like a notorious intra-Lilliputian quarrel between Big-Endians (those who broke their eggs at the larger end) and Little-Endians.
+However, upon closer inspection we discover that the relativistic mass notion is alien to the spirit of modern physics to a much greater extent than it seems.
+To demonstrate an abyss between the modern approach and archaic notions, in this paper we explore how the concept of mass is introduced in modern physics.
+This modern approach reveals a deep cohomological origin of mass.